-When you search in a library database, look for the button or a FindIt@Brownlink.
+When you search in a library database, look for the button or a 'FindIt with BruKnow' link.
 When you click this button, you will get a list of links to the article or you will see a link to request the article.

 Finding a specific article may require looking for it a few different ways, using information from a citation.

-If you found the article in a database, click on .
+If you found the article in a database, click on or a 'FindIt with BruKnow' link.
 You should see one or more links to the article.
 If we do not have access to the article, you will be offered a link to "Request Scan/PDF from Another Library."
 Click this link and we will track down your article and deliver it to you through email within five days.

-If you do not see use ILLiad to request the article.
+If you do not see or a 'FindIt with BruKnow' link, use ILLiad to request the article.
 When making the request, provide as much citation information as you can.
 You will get an email that your request has been received and an additional email once the request has been processed.
 The PDF of the article will be available in your ILLiad account.
 You might also try one of the other techniques described on this page, like connecting Brown University Library to Google Scholar or using LibKey.

-When you search BruKnow and select "Articles Only," you will see results that are immediately available online through library subscriptions or Open Access publishing, and articles that you can see basic information about (like title, abstract and authors) but not the full text.
+When you search BruKnow and select "Articles Only," you will see results that are immediately available online through library subscriptions or Open Access publishing, and articles about which you can see basic information (like title, abstract and authors) but not the full text.
 For online articles, there will be a link in the results list to view items online.